 Régis Lebre Biography

 Régis Lebre was born on May 26, 1976 in Fortaleza – state of Ceará, Brazil.

-At the age of 17 Régis found jiu jitsu.
-Training under Eduardo Rocha’s supervision, Lebre hooked to the martial art, so much that as a purple belt he decided to move to Rio de Janeiro, to perfect his grappling knowledge.
+At the age of 17, Régis found jiu-jitsu.
+Training under Eduardo Rocha’s supervision, Lebre was hooked to the martial art, so much that as a purple belt he decided to move to Rio de Janeiro, to perfect his grappling knowledge.

-In Rio de Janeiro Régis joined the Gracie Academy in the Humaitá neighbourhood, being coached by Royler Gracie who awarded Lebre his brown and black belts.
-Régis’s path to black belt was an unusually fast one at the time (under 5 years).One of the fastest recorded during the 1990’s.
+In Rio de Janeiro Régis joined the Gracie Academy in the Humaitá neighborhood, being coached by Royler Gracie who awarded Lebre his brown and black belts.
+Régis’s path to black belt was an unusually fast one at the time (under 5 years).One of the fastest recorded during the 1990s.

 Régis Lebre Jiu Jitsu